FlavScents AInsights Entry for 9-decen-2-one (CAS: 35194-30-0)

 6. Regulatory Status (Regional Overview)

-- United States: Not explicitly listed as FEMA GRAS; usage should be aligned with general safety guidelines.
+- United States: Not explicitly listed as FEMA GRAS; usage should be evaluated based on general safety data.

-- European Union: Not specifically listed under Regulation (EC) No 1334/2008; assumed safe under general flavoring principles.
+- European Union: Not specifically listed under Regulation (EC) No 1334/2008; usage should comply with general safety standards.

-- Asia: Limited specific data; general safety principles apply.
+- Asia: Limited specific data; general safety standards apply.

 Citation hooks: FEMA; EFSA; national authority publications